open-feature/js-sdk/packages/nest/README.md

 Capabilities include:

-- Provide a NestJS global module to simplify OpenFeature configuration and usage within NestJS;
+- Provide a NestJS global module to simplify OpenFeature configuration and usage within NestJS.
-- Injecting feature flags directly into controller route handlers by using decorators;
+- Inject feature flags directly into controller route handlers by using decorators.
-- Injecting transaction evaluation context for flag evaluations directly from [execution context](https://docs.nestjs.com/fundamentals/execution-context) (HTTP header values, client IPs, etc.);
+- Inject transaction evaluation context for flag evaluations directly from [execution context](https://docs.nestjs.com/fundamentals/execution-context) (HTTP header values, client IPs, etc.).
-- Injecting OpenFeature clients into NestJS services and controllers by using decorators;
+- Inject OpenFeature clients into NestJS services and controllers by using decorators.
-- Setting up logging, event handling, hooks and providers directly when registering the module.
+- Set up logging, event handling, hooks, and providers directly when registering the module.

 ## 🚀 Quick start